 Each resident participates in a minimum of fifteen hours of group therapy weekly.
-These services are directed by a counselor and focus on issues identified on the individual treatment plan.
+These services are directed by a licensed counselor and focus on issues identified on the individual treatment plan.
 Client's feedback, sharing, honest, constructive confrontations and self-disclosure in group are encouraged.
 Talking and admitting there is a problem is the gateway to recovery.

 These services are instructional lectures, group discussions, and tours which focus on a wide range of topics including life style changes, sex education, HIV and other sexual transmitted diseases, family planning, nutrition, literacy, smoking cessation, and vocational instruction.

-We require clients to attend peer groups daily.
+Residents are required to attend peer groups daily.
 These services are structured and peer-led groups which are topic and self-expression oriented.

 Living and Social Skills:

 Our living skills program is developed to help the resident learn basic skills necessary for independent living.
 Residents will be taught life skills by personally experiencing life skills of food management, housekeeping, personal appearance and hygiene, emergency and safety skills, knowledge of community resources, money management/consumer awareness, and health care awareness.

 The spiritual experience is based on the 12-step program.
 Spiritual enhancement will be gained through Church attendance at residents request and AA/NA meetings.
 A local clergy will be available to assist in the clients spiritual enhancement.
 Residents use a local clergy to complete their fifth step.

 Residents will receive their educational needs at Staples Motley High School.
 Residents will also earn extra school credit by their participation through our residential program.